 Which booking engine to use for London?

-Hotels Combined allows you to compare prices across every booking engine simultaneously.
-We use Agoda for Asia and Booking.com or Hotels Combined for London, usually.
+Booking.com are usually our best way to find budget London accommodation.
 We find it’s best to just stick to one booking site and get to know it well, you can tie yourself up in knots comparing them all, just have faith in a brand you trust.

 What Can You Expect to Pay For a Family of 4 in a Hotel in London?

 The lowest we have ever paid is around £50, the most we have paid at the budget end is about £120.
 Obviously, the sky is the limit, the Savoy will set you back around £1500 per night.
 But the location is great!